dotnet/docs-aspire/docs/database/mysql-integration.md

 ## Client integration

 To get started with the .NET Aspire MySQL database integration, install the [📦 Aspire.MySqlConnector](https://www.nuget.org/packages/Aspire.MySqlConnector) NuGet package in the client-consuming project, that is, the project for the application that uses the MySQL client.
-The MySQL client integration registers a <xref:MySqlConnector.MySqlDataSource> instance that you can use to interact with the MySQL server.
+The MySQL client integration registers a `MySqlConnector.MySqlDataSource` instance that you can use to interact with the MySQL server.

 ### [.NET CLI](#tab/dotnet-cli)